dedis/student_19_auctions/README.md

 Step-by-step Guide for Installation

-1. Download and install the Golang
+1. Download and install Golang

 2. Run the following commands in terminal to download the project and required dependencies: